Khanstore/eagle11debrand/doc/setup/deploy.rst

 be better monitored and resource-restricted.

-* Multiprocessing is enabled by configuring :option:`a non-zero number of worker processes <odoo-bin --workers>`, the number of workers should be based on the number of cores in the machine (possibly with some room for cron workers depending on how much cron work is predicted)
+* Multiprocessing is enabled by configuring :option:`a non-zero number of worker processes <eagle-exe --workers>`, the number of workers should be based on the number of cores in the machine (possibly with some room for cron workers depending on how much cron work is predicted)
 * Worker limits can be configured based on the hardware configuration to avoid